 A startup can be a center of innovation, but that innovation has to meet with the goals of the business.
-To emerge successful, a startup must evolve through all the various phases of growth.
-That includes an evolution of the product strategy.
+A sound product strategy is a key to startup success, as well as the ability to transform this strategy with shifting needs throughout the various phases of growth.

 Laura Marino, the SVP of Product at Lever, has over 15 years of Product Management experience.
 She came to talk to Product School about the different stages of startup growth, and the implications for product strategy.